yosemitebandit/pseudo/readme.md

 #### gameplan
-* pseudoc is a rust binary that sends the contents of the input file and the file's md5 to some endpoint, and then it periodically polls that endpoint for a compiled result
+* `pseudoc` is a sends the contents of the input file and the file's md5 to some endpoint, and then it periodically polls that endpoint for a compiled result
-* the server running at the endpoint stores the contents in postgres, keyed by the md5
-* someone logs in to a webapp to view the pseudocode and compile it
+* `pseudo_server` receives the posted data and responds with results

 #### setup
 * you need a `.env` file -- see `.example.env`
-* run `diesel setup` to build the databases and run migrations
+* run `diesel database setup` to build the databases and run migrations